Updated July 19, 2023

 Definition of Deferred Income Tax

-Deferred Income Tax are the taxes applicable on the taxable income of the entity which is payable in the future years as they are not due for payment in the current financial year which arises because of the difference in the tax amount reported in the accounting framework opted by the company and the tax amount reported in the taxation regime of the local tax authorities.
+Deferred Income Tax is the taxes applicable on the taxable income of the entity which is payable in the future years as they are not due for payment in the current financial year, which arises because of the difference in the tax amount reported in the accounting framework opted by the company and the tax amount reported in the taxation regime of the local tax authorities.

 Example of Deferred Income Tax

 Suppose a company has a fixed asset costing $ 50000.00.
 International accounting standards compel the corporation to charge depreciation at a rate of 10% per year using the straight-line technique, resulting in a $5,000 yearly depreciation expense.
 This figure will appear in the company’s financial statements.
 This creates a temporary difference between the accounting and taxable profits, leading to the recognition of a deferred tax asset.
 However, the taxation of $ 2500.00 will need to be paid in the future; as a result, liability for it should be included in the company’s financial accounts.

 Deferred Income Tax on the balance sheet